 - Size of Instant Pot: The cook time remains the same no matter the size of your pot.
 It just means you may be able to fit fewer pieces (or more) depending on the size.

 - Use different seasonings: Instead of the simple blend of salt, pepper, and garlic powder feel free to add a few teaspoons of these blends or spices.

 - Frozen chicken breasts: Unlike with slow cooker where meat will stay uncooked at warm temperature for too long, you can cook frozen meat in Instant Pot.
 When cooking Instant Pot frozen chicken breast, make sure chicken pieces are separated.
 You will also need to set the timer for 15 minutes.

 Ways to Use Shredded Chicken

 Use easy shredded chicken to its fullest potential in any of these 65 healthy chicken recipes!
 There is something for everyone, any day of the week.

-- Mexican chicken recipes: Chicken tostadas or chicken tacos are favorites!
+- Mexican chicken recipes: Chicken tostadas or chicken street tacos are favorites!